Maternal deaths in Australia

 Maternal deaths are divided into two categories, direct and indirect.
 Direct maternal deaths are those resulting from obstetric complications of pregnancy or its management.
 Indirect maternal deaths are those resulting from diseases or conditions that were not due to a direct obstetric cause, but were aggravated by the physiologic effects of pregnancy.
 Deaths considered to be causally unrelated to pregnancy are classified as coincidental (see below for more information on these deaths).

-There were 44 coincidental deaths in Australia from 2011–2020.
+There were 54 coincidental deaths in Australia from 2012–2021.
 The most common causes of these deaths were motor vehicle trauma and cancer.
-For more information visit data tables 1 and 2.
+Detailed data on causes and timing of maternal deaths can be found in Tables 1, 2 & 3 of the supplementary tables (Data tables: National Maternal Mortality Data Collection annual update 2021).

 Maternal mortality over time

 The incidence of maternal death is expressed as the maternal mortality ratio (MMR).
-The MMR is calculated using direct, indirect and not classified maternal deaths (excluding coincidental deaths and deaths awaiting classification) and expressed as per 100,000 women giving birth.
-Between 2011 and 2020, the MMR in Australia was relatively stable, ranging from between 5.0 to 8.4 per 100,000 women giving birth.
+The MMR is calculated using direct, indirect and not classified maternal deaths and expressed as per 100,000 women giving birth.
+Coincidental deaths and deaths awaiting classification are not included in MMR calculations.
+Between 2012 and 2021, the MMR in Australia was relatively stable, ranging from between 5.2 to 8.4 per 100,000 women giving birth.
 Fluctuations appear to reflect the normal variability that might be expected with rare events such as maternal deaths.

 Timing of maternal deaths